 The University will reimburse individuals for reasonable, necessary, appropriate and approved travel and business expenses incurred in the performance of University business.
 A purchase order is not required for travel expenses.

-Hotel – The University will reimburse lodging for business travel to non-local destinations.
+The University will reimburse lodging for business travel to non-local destinations.
 Lodging reimbursements are only allowed when traveling more than 50 miles away from Seattle University.
 Only expenses for standard room accommodations will be reimbursed.
 The paid hotel bill is required documentation for reimbursement of a hotel stay.
 If the hotel room is booked through an online travel reservation website, the traveler may print the itinerary rather than providing the hotel bill.
-The bill or itinerary must show the names of the people staying, travel dates and proof of payment.
+The bill or itinerary must show the name/s of the person/s staying, travel dates and proof of payment.
 Room service charges on the hotel bill require an original itemized receipt.
 Movies or other entertainment expenses are not reimbursable.

-Ground Travel – Ground travel for University business may be reimbursed as follows:
+Ground travel for University business may be reimbursed as follows:

 A Point to Point map printout is required for documentation purposes.
 The printout must include origin address, destination address, and total miles driven.
 The University follows the IRS recommended mileage reimbursement rate (57.5 cents per mile in 2020).
 This rate may change on January 1st of each year.
 Please refer to the Controller’s Office website.
 Please note an individuals daily commute mileage must not be included in the total for point to point travel.
 An example: Individual lives in Tacoma and regularly commutes to campus, a particular event requires driving to Everett.
 Reimbursable mileage would only be the point to point travel from campus to Everett and back.

 Original receipts are preferred but Accounts Payable realizes that may not always be possible for these types of tickets and thus will reimburse without receipts.
 Bus and subway transportation are recommended cost-effective forms of travel.